RodrigoRomoDev31/DevTek/README.md

 In order to run the project:

 1. Clone the project into your computer
+2. Copy the  [Google API KEY](https://docs.google.com/document/d/1VVpjGI7ILzvw2DEmCcx66Br0MM3xxDOz/edit?usp=sharing&ouid=109986073085171052452&rtpof=true&sd=true) inside app Manifest
-2. Set the gradle JDK to JAVA 17
+3. Set the gradle JDK to JAVA 17
-3. Sync project gradle files.
+4. Sync project gradle files.
 The minimum current supported version is: 2024.1.1 Patch 1 - Koala
-4. Run the app module on master
+5. Run the app module on master

 # Quality and excellence in code